THE BEST CARBON CLINCHER WHEELS

-The Assault’s measured weight (1552g) is only 75g more than the Zipp 303 NSW and its depth (41mm) is 5mm less than the Zipp.
-These are amounts most enthusiasts won’t notice on the road.
+At 41mm, these wheels are 5mm shallower than the Zipp.
 They share the same roughly 17.25 to 17.5mm measured inside width but the Zipp 303 NSW is nearly 3mm wider at the brake track than the Assault’s 24.8mm width.

 This outside width difference doesn’t preclude you from running 25mm tires on either wheelset, but to maximize aero performance I recommend you run a 23mm tire on the Assault (and a 25mm on the NSW).
 The Assaults with a 23mm tire will still provide you a very comfortable ride at the right inflation pressure for your weight (not the 110-120psi level riders used to run, independent of their weight).

 The Assault has a rounded inside rim edge and a U-shaped overall profile, similar to many modern carbon all-around wheels but not as aero or crosswind deflecting as the toroid shape of most Zipp and ENVE wheels.
 They don’t have a textured brake track that the latest rim brake models from those two brands do but braking is good, predictable and quiet as long as you use the pads that Reynolds provides with the wheels (and again, don’t hold on to or “drag” the brakes for extended periods of time with this or any carbon wheelset or you are looking for trouble).

 Their hubs, while rolling very smoothly and engaging quickly, don’t perform to the highest levels that the best ones do.
-Installing, inflating, sealing and removing good tubeless tires on these wheels don’t take any extra physical strength to put on or take off the rim than your standard clincher and seal with a basic track pump.
+Installing and removing good tubeless tires on these wheels don’t take any extra physical strength to put on or take off the rim than your standard clincher.

 So those are the price and design differences between the Best Value and Best Performer in this category.
 What about the performance differences?